jmerilainen/the-wall-api/README.md

 # The WALL API

-This is a example of Node REST API built from scratch and with no dependecies (except `node-postgres`).
+This is an example of Node REST API built from scratch and with no dependencies (except `node-postgres`).

 Demo: https://the-wall-api.fly.dev (API), https://the-wall.fly.dev (Client)

 **Strucutre**

-`src/server` contains logic for server and simple router.
+`src/server` contains logic for the server and simple router.

 `src/models` interacts with postgress database models.